chakki-works/chariot/README.md

 preprocessor = joblib.load("preprocessor.pkl")  # Load
 ```

-It means you don't need code of preprocessors in your inference (predict) server.
+It means you don't need the code of preprocessor when inference (prediction).

 There is 5 type of transformers for preprocessors.